-Organisations are paying more attention than ever to privacy protection.
-Data management, analysis and security should, therefore, play a prominent role in ESG policies.
+Organisations are paying more attention to privacy protection than ever.
+Data management, analysis and security should, therefore, play a prominent role in environmental, social and governance (ESG) policies.

-Effective Environmental, Social, and Governance (ESG) initiatives rely on robust data management.
+Effective ESG initiatives rely on robust data management.
 From collecting accurate metrics to ensuring data security, businesses must adopt best practices to meet reporting requirements, safeguard sensitive information, and support ESG goals.

 This guide highlights key strategies for managing ESG data securely and efficiently, with a focus on analysis tools and privacy considerations.